osita-sunday-nnyigide/Generalized-Newtonian-Fluid-Models/README.md

-This program is used for fitting experimental data to Carreau-Yasuda model
+This program is used for fitting experimental data to GNF models

 ## Installation of dependencies